connka/tinyapp/README.md

-# tinyAPP Project

-  tinyAPP is a full stack web application built with Node and Express that allows users to shorten long URLs (a la bit.ly).

-## Final Product

 # tinyApp Project

   tinyAPP is a full stack web application built with Node and Express that allows users to shorten long URLs (a la bit.ly).